grouzen/ogurelfs/README.md

 --------------------------------------------------------------------------------

 Search is initiated by directory or file creation on specific meta file system hierarchy:
-`/artists, /albums, /tracks`
+`Artist/albums, Artist/tracks, Artist/albums/AlbumN, Artists/tracks/TrackN`

 1. Searching artist
     - `mkdir artists/Artist` will search artist(s) and if finds will create directory `Artist`, directories for albums `Artist/Album1, Artist/AlbumN`, and files of tracks inside albums directories.
 2. Searching album
-    - `mkdir albums/Album` like a search of artist, but it will create directories inside artists/ too.
+    - `mkdir albums/Album` or `mkdir artists/albums/Album` like a search of artist, but it will create directories inside artists/ too.
 3. Searching track of artist
-    - `mkdir tracks/Track` is same as searhing album, but it will create directories inside albums/ and artists/
+    - `touch /artists/tracks/Track` is equal to query `Artist - Track`.
+It's same as searhing album, but it will create directories inside albums/ and artists/

 Results of all search queries will be stored on `ogureldb` directory, for example on `~/ogureldb/`.